widged/gb-elm-language/en/type/05-record.md

 ## Records

 Records are written with brackets.
 The brackets enclose a collection of key-value pairs, or semantically named fields.
+Records in Elm are polymorphic, meaning they can be comprised of fields with all sorts of different types.

 ```elm
 recordShape = { name1 = value1, name2 = value2 }